alext180/alext180.github.io/other/_posts/2018-05-18-Alex-blog-draft-Sartre.md

 > Hopelessness is a form of silence, of denying the world and fleeing from it.
 The dehumanization resulting from an unjust order is not a cause for despair but for hope, leading to the incessant pursuit of the humanity denied by injustice.

 Reflecting on these ideas, we derive the foundations for a project of revolt.
-In general, we will always aim to convey a sense of humility, tones of hope faith in humanity, and always remain critical in our analysis -- we are in agreement with Marx when he says that our affair involves a "ruthless criticism of all that exists" -- in particular this means skepticism of every established doctrine, capitalist, socialist, or otherwise.
+In general, we will always aim to convey a sense of humility, tones of hope and faith in humanity, and always remain critical in our analysis -- we are in agreement with Marx when he says that our affair involves a "ruthless criticism of all that exists" -- in particular this means skepticism of every established doctrine, capitalist, socialist, or otherwise.

-### Marcuse's contemplative culture-hero as a symbol of radical reflection
+### Marcuse's contemplative culture-hero as a symbol of radical reflection <a name="fourth"></a>

 We answer the second question by appealing to Marcuse's radical interpretation of the Greek myths of the contemplative heroes Orpheus and Narcissus in *Eros and Civilization*.
 Searching Greek mythology for cultural heroes who symbolize a very different reality from the prevailing capitalist reality of ceaseless toil, productivity and progress through repression, Marcuse recalls the stories of Orpheus and Narcissus: Orpheus, the prodigal musician and poet of Thrace whose song "pacifies the animal world, reconciles the lion with the lamb and the lion with man," and Narcissus, who, in the mirror of the water, tries to grasp his own beauty, who bends over and the river of time and implores "Alas, when will Time cease its flight and allow this flow to rest?"